Classification of Semigraphical Translators: Introduction

 In \cite{gama}, pitchforks are characterized as the only complete embedded simply connected translating solitons that are contained in a slab, have entropy $3$, and contain a vertical line.

 See Figure \ref{fig:pitchfork} and Figure \ref{fig:helicoid} for example illustrations of these translators and their fundamental pieces.

 {\bf Tridents}, the last item~(5) in the list in Theorem~\ref{main-theorem}, were originally constructed for small neck sizes by Nguyen using gluing techniques~\cite{nguyen}.
 Later, Hoffman-Mart\'in-White constructed tridents as semigraphical translators of arbitrary neck size $a > 0$~\cite{tridents}.
 They also proved that, as $a\to\infty$, the tridents converge subsequentially to a pitchfork of width $\pi$.
 They observed that if there is a unique pitchfork of width $\pi$, then one would get convergence, not merely subsequential convergence, and the limit would coincide with the pitchfork obtained as a limit of Scherkenoids of width $\pi$.
 In this paper, we prove the uniqueness, and thus those consequences of uniqueness follow.

 There are interesting translators that are neither graphical nor semigraphical.
-Examples include: helicoid-like translators that contain a vertical line and are invariant under a screw motion about that line~\cite{helicoidal}, surfaces obtained by gluing~\cites{davila, nguyen-reapers, nguyen-doubly}, rotationally-invariant annuli~\cite{clutterbuck}, and a large family~\cite{annuli} of annuli contained in slabs (and therefore not rotationally invariant).
+Examples include: helicoid-like translators that contain a vertical line and are invariant under a screw motion about that line~\cite{helicoidal}, surfaces obtained by gluing~\cites{davila, nguyen-reapers, nguyen-doubly, smith}, rotationally invariant annuli~\cite{clutterbuck}, and a large family~\cite{annuli} of annuli contained in slabs (and therefore not rotationally invariant).

+Let us indicate the main ideas of the paper by examining the geometry of a potential yeti, in contrast with that of the pitchfork and the helicoid of Figures~\ref{fig:pitchfork} and~\ref{fig:helicoid}.
+It is not hard to see that a ``yeti'' translator $\mathcal{Y}$, if it existed, would necessarily have very exotic properties.
+Notably, the Gauss map of $\mathcal{Y}$ restricted to any half-strip would come arbitrarily close to the equator of the upper hemisphere, and the gradient of the graphing function $u$ would be unbounded along every $x$-ray.
+Moreover, the entropy of $\mathcal{Y}$ would be either infinite or (by standard considerations, cf. \cite{gama-martin-moller-2025}) an integer; it is conjectured that the latter is impossible for non-collapsed translators.
+These conditions would force very complicated geometric behavior, which we rule out using maximum principle techniques.